banoth-ravinder/oderYourFood/README.md

 ## Submission

-* Submit a working link of your repository (github/ gitlab/ bitbucket, etc...)
+* Submit a working link of your code repository (github/ gitlab/ bitbucket, etc...)
+* Submit a link of the deployed app (github.io/ now/ surge, etc...)

+## FAQs

+* Library Usage
+  * You are free to use any 3rd party library you want, although we might ask for justification.